15 Native Plants for the Midwestern Garden

 Zones: 3-9

-This easy-to-grow, easy-to-love plant thrives in moist soils rich in organic matter.
+This easy-to-grow plant is easy to love.
+It thrives in moist soils rich in organic matter.
 Its large white flowers are a highlight of the spring border.
 A vigorous groundcover, it can happily fill in a large space within a growing season.

 Name: Anemone canadensis